 (d).
 Third Year.
-Entering the third year as a full-time student, Professional Responsibility, Mastering Legal Skills (3 credits), Mastering Legal Principles II (3 credits), Georgia Practice & Procedure (2 credits), Remedies (3 credits), and experiential class(es)or other required electives (if not previously satisfied) should be the only required courses left.
+Entering the third year as a full-time student, Professional Responsibility (3 credits), Mastering Legal Skills (3 credits), Mastering Legal Principles II (3 credits), Georgia Practice & Procedure (2 credits), Evidence and experiential class(es) or other required electives (if not previously satisfied) should be the only required courses left.
 All other credits should be elective hours.
-Students take Professional Responsibility, Georgia Practice & Procedure, and Mastering Legal Skills in the Fall semester, and Mastering Legal Principles II and Remedies in the Spring Semester.
+Students take Professional Responsibility, Georgia Practice & Procedure, and Mastering Legal Principles II in the Fall semester, and Mastering Legal Skills in the Spring Semester.